fabferri/az-pattern/loadbalancer/ilb-multiple-fe-be-benchmark/README.md

 [![1]][1]

+* The ARM template use custom script extension to install in Azure VMs:
+   * nginx with small homepage activated on TCP port 80 iperf3
+   * iperf3 to trasfer data at high speed
+* The standard load balancer is configured in HA ports with health probe define don TCP port 80.
+* the internal load balancer is created with:
+   * 13 frontend IPs in subnet1 of the vnet2
+   * 13 backend IPs in subnet2 of the vnet2
+   * 13 different load balancer rules, to map each single frontend IP with one single backed IP

 The template can be used to run a throughput benchmark.
 The total throughput can be achieved depends on the VMs SKU.
 To achieve a good throughput is recommended to use the largest VM SKU in the VM family.